rugbyprof/4663-Cryptography/Assignments/A03/README.md

 - Follow the guidelines of [this](../../Resources/02-Readmees/README.md) to help you write a README.md for your assignment.
 (10% of grade).
 - Create two files: `decrypted_1.txt` and `decrypted_2.txt` with your decrypted answers in them.
 - The README.md is for you to list any sources you used, explain issues, post your pictures if your uploaded any, etc.

+>NOTE:
+>   It will be really easy to find online tools to decrypt almost all of the ciphers we are going to implement early in the semester.
+I would encourage you to use them as a "work checking" tool, and not a "do the work for me" tool.
+>   Your grade will be highly dependent on the work you portray in your README file.